 In addition to private lessons, the vocal curriculum includes diction, movement, acting, and language study along with core music theory and history courses.
 The music faculty includes accomplished teachers with extensive performance and instructional experience eager to help young singers develop their voices as well as bridge the gap between academic study and application in the real world of the arts.
 Our voice professor is Frances Pallozzi Wittmann.

 The many performing opportunities available to vocal performance majors include performance classes, recitals, and solo and ensemble experience with the University Chorale and the highly selective and active University Chamber Singers.
 Special programs offered by our vocal majors include the fall Bach to Broadway and the spring Opera Scenes programs.
 (Click here and here to view video of vocal students performing in the one-act opera Gallantry by Douglas Moore.)
-The Music Department's Bel Canto Concert Series brings to campus opera companies and young professional singers for recitals, master classes, interviews, and exchanges with our voice majors.
+The department's Bel Canto Concert Series brings to campus opera companies and young professional singers for recitals, master classes, interviews, and exchanges with our voice majors.

 Students perform in Bach to Broadway